 Congress created USDOE, in part, to "strengthen the Federal commitment to ensuring access to equal educational opportunity for every individual" 20 U.S.C. § 3402(1).
-The USDOE has failed to do that by delegating its accreditation responsibilities to the State.
-(Complaint ¶ 20).
-Since the State's policies promote Feminism and Women's Studies programs in colleges, and USDOE relies on the State's accreditation of colleges for distributing student aid, often directly to the college, and USDOE knows that part of such aid supports Feminist Women's Studies, USDOE is therefore complicit in furthering the ill will disparate treatment of males at Columbia.
+USDOE fails to do that by providing financing to Columbia and the State.
+USDOE knows that by financing Columbia it is also indirectly supporting Feminist Women's Studies, so USDOE is complicit in furthering the ill will, disparate treatment of males by Columbia.
 USDOE has the power to fix the terms on which its money allotments are disbursed, see Oklahoma v.
 U.S. Civ.
 Srvc.
 Comm., 330 U.S. 127, 142-43 (1947); therefore, it has the authority to prevent the expenditure of Federal dollars to fund unequal educational opportunities for males.
-USDOE has chosen not to, which creates another inference of bias motivation against males.

-The public financial benefits and assistance the State and the student aid USDOE give Columbia for its Women's Studies not only supports Columbia's invidious discrimination but also discriminate in their own right because they benefit females without any comparable benefit to males.
-Ridgefield Women's Pol.
-Caucus v.
-Fossi, 458 F.Supp.
-117, 122 (D. Conn.
-1978).
-Standing
+USDOE has chosen not to, which creates another inference of its bias motivation against males.
+Public financial benefits and assistance from the State and student aid from USDOE not only help support Columbia's Women's Studies invidious discrimination but also discriminate in their own right because their impact benefit females without any comparable benefit to males.
+Ridgefield, 458 F.Supp. at 122.

-Fifty years ago when a black man wanted to take a bus from one location to another, he could only do so by sitting in the back.
+Standing Fifty years ago when a black man wanted to take a bus from one location to another, he could only do so by sitting in the back.
 Evers v.
 Dwyer, 358 U.S. 202 (1958).
 Today, when any man wants to take his education to another level in the area of "gender studies" he's relegated to the back of the bus of Women's Studies-the only transportation available to an education in "gender studies" and the attendant benefits.
 Education and acquisition of knowledge are matters of supreme importance and liberty interests that should be diligently promoted.
 Meyer v.
 Nebraska, 262 U.S. 390, 399-400 (1923).
 The defendants continue to obstruct those interests of the class members by doing the contrary with respect to Men's Studies but promoting Feminism through Women's Studies.
-"Discrimination itself, by perpetuating 'archaic and stereotypic notions' or by stigmatizing members of the disfavored group as 'innately inferior' and therefore as less worthy participants in the political community, ... can cause serious noneconomic injuries to those persons who are personally denied equal treatment..."
+"Discrimination itself, by perpetuating 'archaic and stereotypic notions' or by stigmatizing members of the disfavored group as 'innately inferior' and therefore as less worthy participants in the political community, ... can cause serious noneconomic injuries to those persons who are personally denied equal treatment...."
 Heckler v.
 Mathews, 465 U.S. 728, 739-740 (1984)(citation omitted).

-USDOE's financial assistance facilitates, State policies aid and approve, and Columbia's Women's Studies provides: (1) instruction, training, and preparation in Feminism that leads to undergraduate degrees and graduate certifications; (2) a post-baccalaureate program in Feminism; (3) alumni auditing of Feminist courses; (4) networking and career opportunities within the Feminist establishment; and (5) support from a Feminist perspective.
+USDOE's financial assistance facilitates15, State policies aid and approve, and Columbia's Women's Studies provide: (1) instruction, training, and preparation in Feminism that leads to undergraduate degrees and graduate certifications; (2) a post-baccalaureate program in Feminism; (3) alumni auditing of Feminist courses; (4) networking and career opportunities within the Feminist establishment; and (5) support from a Feminist perspective.
 No such backing and opportunities are provided for males from a masculine perspective.
-The dominance of Feminism achieved by Women's Studies and the lack of the countervailing viewpoint of Men's Studies results in obstacles for males obtaining education, knowledge, career opportunities, training, acquiring skills, and developing their mental abilities and moral character in order to not only lead productive, self-satisfying lives but to counter the Feminist establishment and its antipathy against males.4
+The dominance of Feminism achieved by Women's Studies and the lack of the countervailing viewpoint of Men's Studies results in obstacles for males obtaining education, knowledge, career opportunities, training, acquiring skills, and developing their mental abilities and moral character in order to not only lead productive, self-satisfying lives but to counter the Feminist establishment and its antipathy against males.16